History of Steven Spielberg in Timeline

 In February 2006, the sale of DreamWorks to Viacom was finalized.

-June 2006: Spielberg abandons Interstellar project
+June 2006: Spielberg Plans to Make Interstellar

-July 15, 2006: Awarded Gold Hugo Lifetime Achievement Award
+July 15, 2006: Gold Hugo Lifetime Achievement Award

-On July 15, 2006, Steven Spielberg was awarded the Gold Hugo Lifetime Achievement Award at the Summer Gala of the Chicago International Film Festival.
+On July 15, 2006, Spielberg was awarded the Gold Hugo Lifetime Achievement Award at the Summer Gala of the Chicago International Film Festival.

-2006: Boycott by Arab League
+2006: Arab League Boycott

-In 2006, the Arab League voted to boycott Steven Spielberg's movies after he donated $1 million for relief efforts in Israel during the 2006 Lebanon War.
+In 2006, the Arab League voted to boycott Spielberg's movies after he donated $1 million for relief efforts in Israel during the 2006 Lebanon War.

 February 20, 2007: Fundraiser for Barack Obama